 W285 X286 X287 Y288 F289 X290 R291 R292 X293 A294 E295

 There are several places where a residue in the D. radiodurans and T. thermophilus sequences has been replaced by a conservative substitution in one or two groups.
-For example, L62 is replaced by valine (V) in the Streptomyces species and by isoleucine (I) in the Bacillus and Halobacillus species.
+For example, L62 is replaced by valine (V) in the Streptomyces species and by isoleucine (I) in the Bacillus and Halo bacillus species.
 F254 is replaced by tyrosine (Y) in two of the Mycobacterium strains, and Y286 is replaced by phenylalanine (F) in the Staphylococcus species.

-In a similar way, key residues at the active site of the PRODH domain have been identified for the bifunctional PutA protein from Bradyrhizobium japonicum (Krishnan & Becker, 2005; Srivastava et al., 2010a) and the trifunctional PutA protein from Escherichia coli (Bogner & Tanner, 2022; Moxley et al., 2017, Srivastava et al., 2010b; Zhang et al., 2004).
+In a similar way, key residues at the active site of the PRODH domain have been identified for the bifunctional Put protein from Bradyrhizobium japonicum (Krishnan & Becker, 2005; Srivastava et al., 2010a) and the trifunctional PutA protein from Escherichia coli (Bogner & Tanner, 2022; Moxley et al., 2017, Srivastava et al., 2010b; Zhang et al., 2004).
 Fig. 3 shows the active site of the E. coli PutA PRODH domain complexed with L-lactate.

 Fig. 3 Diagram of the active site of the PRODH domain of the trifunctional PutA protein from Escherichia coli (from Bogner & Tanner, 2022).

 The key residues are K329, D370, Y437, L513, Y540, Y552, R555, and R556.
 To determine if similar residues occur in the PRODH domain of the bifunctional proteins from Arthrobacter/Paenarthrobacter and Corynebacterium species, the amino acid sequences for the B. japonicum (Q59206) and E. coli (P09546) were retrieved from the UniProtKB database and aligned with the eight sequences listed in Table 1.
-The B. japonicum sequence with 1016 amino acids is shorter than those from the Arthrobacter/Paenarthrobacter and Corynebacterium species while the E. coli sequence with 1320 amino acids is longer due to the DNA-binding domain at the amino-terminal end.
+The B. japonicum sequence with 1016 amino acids is shorter than those from the Arthrobacter/Paenarthrobacter and Corynebacterium species, while the E. coli sequence with 1320 amino acids is longer due to the DNA-binding domain at the amino-terminal end.
 The average length is 1159 amino acids.
 There was an overall sequence identity of 9.9% with short regions of identity in both the amino-terminal and carboxyl-terminal domains.
 The sequences from the Gram-negative bacteria B. japonicum and E. coli were closely linked to one another in a phylogenetic tree, and only distantly related to the Gram-positive Arthrobacter/Paenarthrobacter and Corynebacterium sequences.

 The following common sequences were observed in all ten sequences, where they are given with the E. coli amino acid sequence numbers and the key residues shown in Fig. 3 are highlighted in bold.
 X indicates a conservative substitution or a poor match.